pierreprinetti/openshift-enhancements/enhancements/openstack-baremetal-compute.md

 ## Summary

-OpenStack's [Nova][openstack-nova] service can be configured to provision baremetal servers as compute instances.
+OpenStack's [Nova][openstack-nova] service can be configured to provision baremetal machines as OpenShift Compute Nodes.

-This enhancement will allow [Ironic][openstack-ironic]-provisioned compute instances to be used as OpenShift compute nodes, when they are made available as Nova flavors.
+This enhancement will allow [Ironic][openstack-ironic]-provisioned machines to be used as OpenShift Compute Nodes, when they are made available as Nova flavors.

+In this enhancement, OpenShift's Control Plane nodes run on regular Nova virtual machines.

 ## Motivation